 One of the world’s most daring developments, the Palm Jumeirah in Dubai is a haven for vacationers.
 Jutting out into the Arabian Gulf, this man-made archipelago was built in the shape of a palm tree, with a 3-mile-long trunk and a fan of fronds lined with luxury villas and five-star hotels.
-From water parks and wildlife encounters, to beach clubs and boozy brunches, discover 10 cool things to do at the Palm Jumeirah in Dubai.
+From water parks and wildlife encounters to beach clubs and boozy brunches, discover 10 cool things to do at the Palm Jumeirah in Dubai.

-One of the first things that strikes you when visiting the Palm Jumeirah is its size.
+One of the first things that strike you when visiting the Palm Jumeirah is its size.
 This giant archipelago is visible from space and the outer crescent is almost 7 miles long.
 There’s also a sizable distance between each hotel, so walking isn’t advisable.
 Taxis are cheap and plentiful, and a monorail runs from the base of the trunk to the Atlantis, making it the ideal base for exploring the must-visit sights of the Palm Jumeirah.

 01 of 10

 Standing proud at the top of the Palm, the rose-hued Atlantis is one of Dubai’s most recognizable landmarks.
 It’s home to a five-star hotel, celebrity chef restaurants, and a pulse-racing selection of entertainment and leisure options.
 Unleash your inner kid at Aquaventure Waterpark, where you can ride record-breaking waterslides (including one that shoots you through a shark tank), splash in the pools, or kick back with a cocktail on the private beach.

 02 of 10